Claim Housing Benefit or Council Tax Reduction

 If you are claiming Council Tax Reduction only, or

-If you are living in support accommodation or if you have more than 2 children living in your family and you are on a low income you should complete our online Housing Benefit and Council Tax Reduction form.
+If you are living in supported or temporary accommodation and you are on a low income you should complete our online Housing Benefit and Council Tax Reduction form.

 In order to make a claim you will need to register for MySouthend.
 You can do this by visiting the MySouthend page.